ringlej/ptxdist/doc/dev_manual.rst

    archive but a plain source project instead.
 Creating such a package will also create a small autotools based source template project on demand to give the developer an easy point to start.
 This template is prepared to build a single executable program.
+For further details refer section :ref:`adding_src_autoconf_exec`.

 -  **src-autoconf-lib**: This kind of package is built for the target.
    It is intended for development, as it does not handle a released